douglaskariuki/this/README.md

+A function's this keyword behaves a little differently in JavaScript compared to other languages.
+It also has some differences between strict mode and non-strict mode.

 Check out the code examples [here](this.js)

+ES5 introduced the bind() method to set the value of a function's this regardless of how it's called.

 For the bind() method check the examples [here](bind.js)

+ES6 introduced arrow functions which don't provide their own this binding (it retains the this value of the enclosing lexical context).

 ## Global context
 In the global execution context (outside of any function), this refers to the global object whether in strict mode or not.